 In contrast, in the general adult population, it is caused by trauma, an ear infection, otosclerosis, or a tumor.

 Conductive hearing loss might be diagnosed by an audiologist or GP, depending on its cause.
+Audiologist Heidi Hill has been working in the audiology industry for over 25 years.
 Diagnosis demands a thorough medical history, physical examination of the throat, ear, neck, nose, and comprehensive hearing tests.
 A speech test is also done using simple words.

 In newborn children, screening is essential for early detection and treatment of hearing loss.
 The physical examination begins with visualization and palpation of the periauricular and auricular tissues.